JackBeNimbleBeQuick/simpleshop/README.md

   - gulp 4 still has babel dependencies: I will be exploring whether this can be replaced with typescript as I find that to be cleaner
 * typescript implementaion:
   - this provides very bare bones setup for lib that does nothing much
-* webpack:  is included it works in gulp tasks: the base webpack.config needs work
+* webpack:  is included and it works in gulp tasks: the base webpack.config needs work

 ## Getting Started
 - Follow gulp4 setup: [Gulp 4 setup may change](https://www.npmjs.com/package/gulp4)
 - may I suggest Node Version Management [npm nvm](https://github.com/creationix/nvm) | [npm nvm-windows](https://github.com/coreybutler/nvm-windows) if you have not done so yet
 - install and setup typescript [ts](https://www.npmjs.com/package/typescript)
-- run all tasks within cd bin/
+- run all tasks within bin/

 ...
 mkdir myWebProject
-cd myWebProject
+cd myWebProject/bin
 npm install